-The stock market could also be understood as the concept of demand and supply.
-In case investors are over-enthusiastic about the company then they cause the increase in demand and eventually stock price increases.
+The stock market could also be understood by the concept of demand and supply.
+If investors are over-enthusiastic about the company then they will the increase in demand and eventually stock price increases.

-This is the very important question.
-We know that no one can predict future but we humans still have a habit of predicting or speculating future events or rewards.
-A very simple example will say an FMCG company made an announcement that they will be opening 20 new stores across the country.
-It was well known that the company was growing very fast over last 1 to 2 years.
+This is a very important question.
+We know that no one can predict the future but we humans still have a habit of predicting or speculating on future events or rewards.
+Let us understand this with a very simple example.
+Let’s say an FMCG company made an announcement that they will be opening 20 new stores across the country.
+It was well known that the company was growing very fast over the last 1 to 2 years.
 But as soon as the company made that statement investors become greedy and more optimistic about the company.
-As the result they start buying shares of the company.
+As the result, they start buying shares of the company.
 You should note that the company has not yet started any new store.
 They have neither increased their profits or revenue since their last announcement.
-All investors did is speculating a future event which is yet to be implemented.
+All investors did is speculating on a future event which is yet to happen.

 Any speculations tend to change stock prices on the daily basis.
-There are many intra-day traders which take advantage of these speculations and their action causes the change in the stock prices.
+There are many intraday traders who take advantage of these speculations and their action also causes the change in the stock prices.

 Why should one even invest if stock prices change on speculations?

-One should invest in any company because you know you are investing in a fundamentally sound company which will keep on posting good results.
-You have verified the same by studying companies financial statements and their management’s growth strategy.
+One should invest in any company to create wealth.
+But if you are investing in a fundamentally sound company which keeps on posting good results, you should verify the same by studying the company’s financial statements and their management’s growth strategy.
 Speculation does change stock prices on the daily basis but on a long run no speculation works.
-Only company actions and its results determine the stock prices.
+Only the company’s actions and its results determine the stock prices.

 Thanks for reading.